ibm-js/deliteful/docs/Accordion.md

 * `Enter/Space`: if panel is closed, shows the content of the panel. (see [Showing a panel's content](#showingPanel)).
    If panel is open, hides the content of the panel. (see [Hiding a panel's content](#hidingPanel))

-Note: On `singleOpen` mode, clicking, tapping or pressing the SPACE/Enter key on the button of the open panel, doesn't has any effect.
+Note: On `singleOpen` mode, clicking, tapping or pressing the SPACE/Enter key on the header of the open panel doesn't has any effect.
 Same thing on `multipleOpen` mode when there's only one open panel.
-In both case, in order to keep always at least one panel open.
+In both cases, in order to keep always at least one panel open.

 <a name="events"></a>
 ## Element Events